department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert.md

 * If the alert appears within the page body content, it should be co-located with relevant content.
 * Alerts should not contain other expandable components such as the [Additional info]({{ site.baseurl }}/components/) component.

+### Placement

+#### Default alerts

+* In most cases, the Default alert (in all of its variations) should be placed directly below the H1 and intro text, near the top of the page.
+* When a Default alert is applicable to a specific section of content on a page, it should be placed directly below the header of that section.

+EXAMPLES TBA

+#### Background color only alerts

+* Background color only alerts should be placed directly below the H1 and intro text when the alert applies to the entire page.
+* In forms, save-in-progress success and error background alerts should be placed directly below the Previous/Continue button pair.
+This placement allows for the page content to remain fixed in the same position even when the alert updates dynamically.

+EXAMPLES TBA

 ### Choosing between variations

 By default use the standard Alert variation.
 Use the background-only variation for immediate feedback, such as in single-page applications or dynamic Javascript driven forms.